eli-rosee/nasa_scrape/README.md

-# :satellite: NASA Daily Image Scraper
+# :milky_way: NASA Daily Image Scraper

 This Python script fetches NASA's "Image of the Day" and adds the description as a text overlay on the image.
 The final result is then displayed.